copperstick6/copperstick6.github.io/about.md

 permalink: /about/
 ---

-#This is a Dev Blog of Sorts, don't expect frequent blogging =P
+This is a Dev Blog of Sorts, don't expect frequent blogging =P
+---

 UTCS Class of 2020!
 Freshman